erythronelumbo/notes/README.md

 # Notes

 A set of random notes (mostly about works in progress) that I wanted to make public.
-These may be messy, of course.
+These may be messy and some can only make sense to me, of course.